 Just knowing that there is no open container law in Savannah shows that this city knows how to have fun.
 There are plenty of great bars and watering holes in town.
 You may find an abundance of bachelor and bachelorette parties here, but that doesn’t mean you can’t find places without them.
 I have listed some great spots to grab a drink below!

 Savannah is an incredibly fun town and there is so much to do there.
 I hope that you can use this guide to plan your trip there.
+Although you can plan a lot of things once you arrive, I recommend booking any tours before you go!
 I can’t wait to get back and explore more of it!

 Let me know if you enjoyed this guide on Things to Do in Savannah, Georgia